 What happens to the money raised?

-For too many Canadians, the necessities of life needed for basic human dignity are out of reach.
+For too many Canadians, the necessities of life required for basic human dignity are out of reach.
 Poverty is the root cause that puts dignity out of reach for millions of Canadians, making access to everyday needs, like food, clothing and shelter, difficult.

 Funds raised through donations made at Christmas kettles, together with other sources of funds, help provide direct, compassionate, hands-on service to 1.6 million people each year in Canada, restoring hope and dignity to those who might otherwise remain invisible in society.

-How does The Salvation Army determine where the funds raised will be used?
+Where will the funds raised be used?

 What is the history of Salvation Army kettles?

 In 1891, Captain Joseph McFee wanted to help the help the vulnerable in San Francisco, particularly during the Christmas season, but didn’t know where to get the necessary funding.
 He remembered from his earlier days in Liverpool, England, seeing a large kettle where passengers of docked boats tossed coins to help the poor.
 Captain McFee placed a similar pot at the Oakland Ferry Landing, and encouraged the public to “Keep the Pot Boiling.”
 He collected enough to host a Christmas dinner for the disadvantaged.

 The first time a kettle was used in Canada was in St. John’s, Newfoundland in 1906.

 How can I volunteer my time on a kettle in my community?

 Please contact your local Salvation Army facility to offer your services in support of the Christmas Kettle Campaign.